REGISTER NOW FOR REBUILD FLORIDA: DEADLINE DEC. 23

 - Visit a Mobile Rebuild Florida Bus (schedule below)

-REBUILD FLORIDA MOBILE BUS IN THE KEYS WEEK OF OCT.
-15-20
+REBUILD FLORIDA MOBILE BUS IN THE KEYS WEEK OF DEC.
+17-22 FOR FINAL REGISTRATION PUSH

-A Rebuild Florida bus, run by the state’s Department of Economic Opportunity, will be at three locations in the Keys this week.
+A Rebuild Florida bus, run by the state’s Department of Economic Opportunity, will be at two locations in the Keys from Dec.
+17-22.
 It's a mobile center with case managers on hand to help people of low or moderate income whose homes were destroyed or severely damaged by the storm.
 Hours are 10 a.m. to 6 p.m.

 FIRST REBUILD FLORIDA CENTER OPENS IN MARATHON